amiirsadeghi/k8s-esxi-monitoring-stack/README.md

 # k8s-esxi-monitoring-stack

-This project demonstrates how to monitor VMware ESXi virtual machines using Prometheus and Grafana on a Kubernetes cluster.
+This project demonstrates how to monitor VMware ESXi using Prometheus and Grafana on a Kubernetes cluster.

 ## Overview